|Article I||Student Rights|

 Within the limits of its facilities, the University shall be open to all applicants who are qualified according to the admission requirements, which may be adopted and established from time to time.
 The University does not discriminate on the basis of race, color, religion, sex, national origin, ancestry, age, disability, or veteran status in employment or in any program or activity offered or sponsored by the University.
 Prohibited sex discrimination encompasses sexual harassment, which includes sexual violence.
+See Title IX Policy on Sexual Assault, Stalking and Other Forms of Sexual Misconduct (Referred as Title IX Policy).
 In addition, the University does not discriminate on any basis (including, but not limited to, political affiliation and sexual orientation) not related to the applicable educational requirements for students or the applicable job requirements for employees.

 Discussion and expression of all views relevant to the subject matter are permitted in the classroom subject only to the responsibility of the instructor to maintain order and a climate conducive to learning, within the stated goals and purposes of the University.

 All students shall have the right to be protected from prejudiced academic evaluations unrelated to academic performance based on the student's views, opinions, political associations, organizational memberships, or the instructor's biases based on the character of the student.
 Furthermore, all students shall have the right to appeal a grade to the instructor, the department head, the division chair, the Dean of Academic Affairs, and the Academic Concerns Committee.
 All grade remedies under other existing policies shall be protected under this Code.